developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/gesture/index.md

 ---
-title: Gesture
+title:  Gesture Module
-productversion: '1.4'
-product: Enterprise Browser
-layout: guide.html
 ---
-## Overview
-The Gesture Module is used to define touch screen.
-Check the [gestures overview page](GesturesOverview) for more detail on different types of gestures.
+**The Gesture Module is used to define touch screen.
+Check the [gestures overview page](GesturesOverview) for more detail on different types of gestures.**

 ## Syntax